gopala-kr/code-rush-101/something-learned/Mathematics/awesome-math-master/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Cyrille Rossant](http://cyrille.rossant.net) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Cyrille Rossant](http://cyrille.rossant.net) has waived all copyright and related or neighboring rights to this work